juancruzperalta/seminario-react/cineRate/cineRate/README.md

 - The header design was implemented and completed.
 - The card layout was designed, and a maximum text length was implemented to fit.

+## Version 0.2.3

+- Add the airing today serie..
+- The home is new, the image view is a one of airing today, implements details to SERIE, and the buttons of navegation (trailer and more information).